n1vux/articles/Geodetic/RTK-experiments.md

         ![](SW_Maps_Alna_4.jpg "")
         The sunset icons show where a photo was gathered.
 Track isn't currently showing on this view.
         ![Compare RTK to normal GPS track](Compare-RTK-TG6-ground-tracks.png "Compare RTK to normal GPS track") My camera's GPS was logging as i walked also.
 Let's compare the precision.
 Red Points on a dusty-rusty line are the normal GPS track points, connect the dots.
 Bright blue line is the RTK ground track.
-On a few loops, the regular GPS Track tracks the RKT track _reasonably_ well if crudely, but others are just whacky - at no point did i jump the fence or even cross the drive north!
+On a few loops, the regular GPS Track tracks the RTK track _reasonably_ well if crudely, but others are just whacky - at no point did i jump the fence or even cross the drive north!
         ![Plan and Photo points in QGIS](QGIS-Alna-Plan+Photos.png "Plan and Photo points in QGIS") Here the red-dots are from the Photo layer.
 At each headstone, i took a PHOTO using not my camera but using the **SW Maps** program on the **tablet**, which not only geotagged the photo at high precision, it included it in the Photos layer of the GIS project.
 Here we've imported the Photos layer together with the planning layer.
 Some of the stones are rather far from their plan point, but those could be funny-shaped larger plots.
 (Or bad metadata in grave index.)
 Note how far the highlighted red dot (Nathaniel Plummer in right hand detail panel) is from his plot marker.
         ![Stone of Nat'l Plummer](NatlPlummer-726.jpg "Stone Nat'l Plummer")